christianmlong/personal/blog/content/twisted_on_windows_part2.md

 Notice our service is running, and is set to start automatically.

+#### Update

+Updated 2015-05-19

+Via email, Michael Schlenker points this out:

+> Virtual Service Accounts can have the 'Logon as a Service' right removed via
+> Group Policy, which leads to weird errors.
+It is actually a recommended step
+> for security hardening certain Windows servers (as you don't want to have
+> random services running).

+Good point, and thanks for the feedback.

 #### At your service

 We've come to the end of Part 2.
 We have a Twisted application running as Windows service.
 It is running under a virtual service account.